Daiquiri & Margarita Bitters

 Around the time this bitters quandary was playing through my mind, Bob Petrie was a regular caller in our office bar, the Cabinet Room.
 He used to call by on his way to work, then as a full-time pastry chef in London's Dorchester Hotel.
 Part-time he was already producing and supplying his own aromatic bitters to London's best bars.
 I used to knock out cocktails for Bob to assess his various batches of new bitters while he told us of his dreams to give up cheffing and make bitters full-time.

 Such is the quality of Bob's products that Bob's Bitters took off and his dream became a well-deserved reality.
 Bob continued to pop in with samples and our discussions turned to Daiquiris and why they don't have bitters.
-It didn't take much to persuade Bob to work with some suggested flavour profiles to create his Daiquiri Bitters.
+It didn't take much to persuade Bob to work with some suggested flavour profiles to create our Daiquiri Bitters.

 The predominantly roasted pineapple and subtly mint flavoured Daiquiri Bitters that resulted were so delicious that we decided to start selling them.
-Dan, our ace designer and photographer came up with some very elaborate packaging and our office regularly turned into a mini production line with labels hand-stuck on bottles supplied by Bob, then placed in printed tubes with more fiddly labels applied to the outside of these tubes.
+Dan, our ace designer and photographer came up with some very elaborate packaging and our office regularly turned into a mini production line with labels hand-stuck on pre-filled bottles supplied by Bob, then placed in printed tubes with more fiddly labels applied to the outside of these tubes.

 Margarita Bitters followed and were similarly successful.
 However, this was at a time when we were struggling to cope with writing and publishing CLASS Magazine along with my other hair-brained schemes such as London Cocktail Week.
-We had a hell of a lot on and every order for more bitters was met with dismay at the prospect of having to label and pack them.
-Hence, we knocked Difford's Bitters on the head to concentrate on bigger projects.
+Already overstretched, every order for more bitters was met with dismay at the prospect of having to label and pack them.
+Hence, we sadly knocked Difford's Bitters on the head to concentrate on bigger projects.

-Despite their untimely demise, demand for the bitters continued and years later both Bob and I still received emails from people asking for the bitters.
-As a trustee of The Drinks Trust Charity I saw this unsatisfied demand an opportunity.
+Despite their untimely demise, demand for the bitters continued and years later both Bob and I were still receiving emails from folk asking for Difford's bitters.
+With CLASS and Cocktail Week happily behind me, I saw this unsatisfied demand as an opportunity.
 And happily, so did Bob.